maple-modworks/createcogs/.github/ISSUE_TEMPLATE/bug_report.md

 Put those in the individual mod's repositories.
 However things like missing/broken recipes are fine to report here.

+# DO NOT REPORT EXPLOITS HERE
+Exploits include dupe bugs and bugs that can gain an unfair advantage or destroy someone's build

 **Describe the bug**
 A clear and concise description of what the bug is.